Thursday, April 17

 Colchester-Milton Rotary meeting.
 Thursdays.
 Serving the communities of Colchester, Milton and the Champlain Islands.
 Hampton Inn, Colchester, 12 p.m.

 Community Wellness Day.
 Practitioners offer Reiki, Shiatsu, aromatherapy, acupressure, energy work and more to those looking to experience alternative healing.
 2 Wolves Holistic Center in Vergennes, 9:30 a.m.-1:30 p.m. most Fridays.
 Sliding-scale donations; preregister the Tuesday prior.
 Contact: email@example.com or 870-0361.

 Early Birder Morning Walks.
-Sundays.
+Sundays starting May 4.
 Enjoy the start of the day with birds, and other woodland inhabitants.
 Walks are led by experienced birders familiar with Vermont birds.
 Best for adults and older children.
 Free, donations welcomed.
 Birds of Vermont Museum.
 900 Sherman Hollow Road, Huntington, 7-9 a.m.
 Contact: 434-2167 or firstname.lastname@example.org.

 English As A Second Language Classes.
 Improve your English conversation skills and meet new people.
 Wednesdays.
 Administrative Conference Room: Intermediate/Advanced.
 Pickering Room, 2nd Floor: Beginners.
 Fletcher Free Library, Burlington, 6:30-8:30 p.m.
 Contact: 865-7211.

 Essex Art League.
 Meets the first Thursday of the month.
 The meeting agenda includes a business and social time, and features a guest artist presentation.
 Essex Junction Congregational Church on Main Street, Essex Junction, 9-11 a.m.
 Visit: www.essexartleague.com.